KushajveerSingh/personal-website/docs/rust/why_rust.md

     }
     ```

-    If atleast one value in a struct is being borrowed, assignment on the whole struct is forbidden.
+    If at least one value in a struct is being borrowed, assignment on the whole struct is forbidden.

     ```rust
     let mut v = vec!["hemlock"];